Jim McGorman

 Jim McGorman (born c.
 1974), a native of Philadelphia, is an American musician, songwriter/producer and multi-instrumentalist: guitarist, keyboardist, vocalist and drummer.
 McGorman is best known for his work with the House Band on the CBS television shows Rockstar: INXS and Rockstar: Supernova.
-He has also performed with and produced American alternative rock band Goo Goo Dolls.
+He is the keyboard player and backing vocalist for the American alternative rock band Goo Goo Dolls, which he joined in 2018.
+Jim has written and produced songs and recorded on albums for the band as well.

 Early life

 McGorman grew up in Cherry Hill, New Jersey and graduated Cherry Hill High School East, 1992; graduated Berklee College of Music in 1995 with a degree in audio engineering and music production.